Blink is the rendering engine used by Chromium.

 - A small API footprint

-- We will propose an editor’s draft (or equivalent) to the relevant standards group.
+- Propose an editor’s draft (or equivalent) to the relevant standards group.

-- We will discuss the feature publicly with implementers of other browser engines.
+- Discuss the feature publicly with implementers of other browser engines.

 Trivial platform changes do not need to meet the requirements above.
 For example, changes to existing APIs to improve compliance with web standards or to fix bugs are welcome.
 Trivial changes should be labeled as such in their code review.
 They should be small fixes that have low risk of disrupting web developers.